Calibration

 The default grid size for the 3D Viewport is 6 square meters.
 To change this to match the size of the capture volume, click the Settings button.
 On the Views / 3D tab, adjust the values for the Grid Width and Grid Length as needed.

-When the cameras detect reflections in their view, it will be indicated with a warning sign to alert which cameras are seeing reflections; for Prime series cameras, the indicator LED ring will also light up in white.
+When the cameras detect reflections in their view, a warning sign appears in the view for those cameras that see reflections; for Prime series cameras, the indicator LED ring will also light up in white.

-The calibration pane will display a warning for any cameras that see reflections or noise in their view.
+The will display a warning for any cameras that see reflections or noise in their view.

 Masks can also be applied from the Cameras Viewport if needed.
-From the Cameras view, click the gear icon on the toolbar to see masking options.
-You can also click on the icon to switch to different modes to manually apply or erase masks.
+From the Cameras view, click the gear icon on the toolbar to see .
+You can also click on the icon to switch to to manually apply or erase masks.

 On the main Calibration pane, Click Change Ground Plane... for additional tools to further refine your calibration.
 Use the page selector at the bottom of the pane to access the various page.